-We are a leading developer and manager of U.K. offshore energy transmission and own six projects.
+We are a leading developer and manager of U.K. offshore energy transmission and own seven projects.

 The Department of Energy and Climate Change (DECC), together with The Office of the Gas and Electricity Markets Authority (Ofgem), developed a regulatory regime for the construction and operation of offshore transmission assets to facilitate this objective.
 Ofgem runs a competitive tender process to select and licence Offshore Transmission Owners (OFTOs).